- Find a Trail

-This northernmost segment is about 5 miles long and one of the trail’s most scenic.
+This northernmost segment runs for almost 18 uninterrupted miles, and offers some of the trail’s most scenic sections.
+The segment starts in the north in Eisenhower Park, where a new connector trail finished in fall 2021 forms a link to the Leon Creek Greenway on the city's west side.
 The pathway traces the Salado Creek through bluffs and hardwood forest.
 A highlight of the route is Voelcker farmstead, an archaeological site and historic set of buildings situated in Phil Hardberger Park.
 Named after a former San Antonio mayor, the park is an urban green oasis with native grasses and heritage oaks.

 The trail continues to another worthwhile attraction, Walker Ranch Historic Landmark Park, which offers beautiful natural landscapes, picnic areas, a large pavilion, restrooms, and a playground.

-This middle segment is about 6.5 miles long.
-Its northern end offers a hilltop view of the city skyline and airport.
+Continuing east and south, the trail skirts the edges of the city's airport property before continuing through a series of lovely neighborhood parks; along the way, you'll be treated to hilltop views of the city skyline and airport.
 The path traverses over a scenic wetland area with the Morningstar Boardwalk, named in memory of Army Staff Sergeant Christopher Morningstar, and continues through dense woodlands.

 About two miles south of McAllister Park, a spur will take you to Lady Bird Johnson Park, a community favorite with a swimming pool, skate park, softball and soccer fields, and basketball courts.
 Farther south the trails runs through Los Patios, a shopping and dining area, before heading under Loop 410.